SciBorgs/SciGuides/projects/BasicArmBot.md

 A smoother alternative to the regular PID would be the addition of a trapezoid profile.
 Velocity will increase, coast, and then decrease over time under a set of velocity and acceleration limits to reach a goal smoothly, plotting a graph in the shape of a trapezoid.
 WPILib has [its own implementation of this](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/profiled-pidcontroller.html) in `ProfiledPIDController`. *Please read the docs*.

-Considering that the mechanism is an arm, it should be intuitive that gravity will have a much greater (non-negligible) effect on it than other mechanisms.
-To account for this, we can use [WPILib's `ArmFeedForward`](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html#armfeedforward), which incorporates a G term for output.
+Considering the weight and length of robot arms, we cannot ignore gravity when controlling for its position.
+To account for this, we can use [WPILib's `ArmFeedForward`](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html#armfeedforward), which incorporates a kG term that counteracts gravity at each point in its movement.

 The top of your file should look similar to this: